 The park boasts a classical design inspired by the royal gardens of England.
 Despite its easily accessible location from some of Madrid’s main sights, it’s a tranquil oasis of nature and an especially perfect spot for a romantic stroll.

 6. Jardines de Sabatini

-Remember Sabatini, the architect who designed the Royal Botanical Gardens?
-Well, the Jardines de Sabatini are named in his honor.
-They are part of the Royal Palace and are located in what were formerly the royal stables, which Sabatini designed.
-The Sabatini Gardens are done in a classic French style, with symmetrically trimmed hedges formed into geometric shapes.
-They look almost like an optical illusion of sorts, making them quite different from the other parks in Madrid.
+These gardens form part of the grounds of the Royal Palace and are located in what once were the royal stables, which Sabatini himself designed.
+They’re done in a classic French style, with symmetrically trimmed hedges formed into clean geometric shapes.

 7. Jardín del Príncipe de Anglona

 A beautiful walled garden in the heart of old Madrid, the Garden of the Prince of Anglona is a portal to a much older time in Spain.

 8. Dehesa de la Villa

-9. Parque de El Capricho
+9. Parque del Capricho

-Located in the district of Barajas, a little outside Madrid’s city center, it is a beautifully designed park with three separate sections: a French park modeled after Versailles, an English garden, and an Italian giardino.
+Located in the district of Barajas, a little outside Madrid’s city center near the airport, Parque del Capricho is a beautifully designed park with three separate sections.
+Tthere’s a French park modeled after Versailles, an English garden, and an Italian giardino.